What Is the Best TRT Protocol?

 Each person reacts differently to treatments, depending on their lifestyle and genes.
 This means doctors have to personalise treatment plans for each patient.

 Furthermore, men have different natural levels of sex hormones and other regulatory molecules like SHBG.
-These differences affect how medications work in their bodies.
+These differences affect how medications are processed in the body.
 So, some men might need higher testosterone levels for treatment benefits, while others might produce more oestrogen and DHT when given testosterone.

 Like many aspects of life, employing a system is vital to achieving outstanding results.